 It’s fascinating to see this now-clean stretch of Broadway through a lens of grit, a depiction of New York as a hopeless metropolis sinking into ever-stewing pools of urban decay.
-Most striking is the scene where Pacino attempts to score from a deal in front of the Museum of Natural History*.
+Most striking is the scene where Pacino attempts to score from a dealing in front of the Museum of Natural History*.

-The raw, early indie style of director Jerry Schatzberg would go on to influence other films, although some of its techniques have been rendered cliche.
+The raw, early indie style of director Jerry Schatzberg would go on to influence other films, although some of its techniques have been rendered into cliche.
 However, for lovers of 1970s New York cinema, this sobering and rather exhausting film is a must-see.

-*One could write an entire book about the depiction of the Natural History Museum in film.
+*One could write an entire book about the depiction of the Natural History museum in film.
 See the last Bowery Boys Recommends article about Q: the Winged Serpent.